 Using Analytica’s modules, you can organize a model containing hundreds, or even thousands, of variables into a hierarchy of diagrams, each of which is small enough to be easily comprehensible and manageable.

 Standard influence diagrams assume that variables are scalar quantities.
 In Analytica, a variable may be a vector, or a multidimensional array – for example, with the market size and sales for each region, each product, and each time period.
 Analytica employs index variables to identify the dimensions.

 You can use existing libraries of functions to extend the richness of Analytica’s modeling language for particular problem domains.
 Or you can create your own functions.

-Traditional influence diagrams don’t permit feedback loops - like, where Marketing budget -> Market share -> Revenues -> Marketing budget.
-Analytica, however, does let you create loops like this in dynamic model, provided there is a time lag, denoted as a dashed arrow, somewhere in the loop.
+Traditional influence diagrams don’t permit feedback loops – for instance, Marketing budget -> Market share -> Revenues -> Marketing budget.
+Analytica, however, does let you create loops like this in a dynamic model, provided there is a time lag, denoted as a dashed arrow, somewhere in the loop.

-- Analytica User Guide, especially chapter 5: Building Effective Models and Chapter 6: Creating Lucid Influence Diagrams, from Lumina Decisions Systems, 1998.
-(PDF file available for free download)
+- Analytica User Guide, especially Chapter 5: Building Effective Models and Chapter 6: Creating Lucid Influence Diagrams, from Lumina Decisions Systems.

 - Making Hard Decisions: An Introduction to Decision Analysis, Second Edition, Duxbury Press, Belmont, CA, 1996

 Analytica Tutorial – Using Influence Diagrams (4 min)

 This video tutorial shows you how to use Analytica’s influence diagrams to make models more transparent and intuitive.